alext234/flutter-simple-web-app/README.md

 A working production URL is deployed at https://flutter-simple-web-app.now.sh

-TODO: pipeline with github actions
-TODO: debug instructions
+TODO: debug instructions with flutter

 ## Some basic commands